 We interrupt this movie for a pointless song sequence by Lumiere and Cogsworth.

 God, it’s like the movie suddenly remembered an hour in that this movie was supposed to be a dick measuring contest between Cogsworth and Lumiere and decided to just up and throw in a random song immediately after Beast’s revelation scene to have Cogsworth and Lumiere basically go back and forth saying “I’m better than you.”
-And it is one of the most jarring transitions I’ve ever seen.
+It is one of the most jarring transitions I’ve ever seen.
 The song is probably the lowest of the bunch with several lame lyrics and, again, it has no point.
 It’s also very short.

-Beast and Belle make up and Beast wants to make the best Christmas ever for Belle.
+Beast and Belle make up, and Beast wants to make the best Christmas ever for Belle.
 Obviously, Forte will have none of that, but what’s he going to do?
 He’s a pipe organ chained to the wall…..

 Oh yeah, he has magic music powers for no reason whatsoever and we’re never told how he got them.
 Yeah, apparently Forte can make music so loud that it not only causes the castle to start BREAKING APART and CRUMBLING BENEATH THEIR FEET, but he also controls weird green music notes that attack anyone near him….Those things also appeared in Forte’s song but I just thought they were for the musical section.
-The visuals in musical sections never make sense logically, especially in Disney movies.
-But whatever.
+The visuals in musical sections never make sense logically, especially in Disney movies, but whatever.

 Beast defeats him by ripping out his keyboard and throwing it into the pipes, which, considering he’s just a transformed person, is basically the equivalent to someone tearing off your arms and impaling you in the gut with them, causing him to break free from the wall and fall over dead.